loft-demos/vcluster-platform-demo-app-template/README.md

 1. start `vind`
    - recommended: `LICENSE_TOKEN="$TOKEN" bash vind-demo-cluster/install-vind.sh`
    - override the default Platform version when needed: `bash vind-demo-cluster/install-vind.sh --license-token "$TOKEN" --vcp-version 4.7.1`
-   - `vind-demo-cluster/vcluster.yaml` is now a rendered template, so do not pass it directly to `vcluster create` unless you render its placeholders yourself
+   - `vind-demo-cluster/vcluster.yaml` is a rendered template, so do not pass it directly to `vcluster create` unless you render its placeholders yourself
 2. clone this repo directly and initialize it locally with [scripts/replace-text-local.sh](./scripts/replace-text-local.sh)
    - a GitHub template copy is not required for the self-contained path
    - for self-contained `vind`, the default base domain is `vcp.local`